-Using techniques in artificial intellegence, GMW builds human-like intelligent model systems that simulate actual reality, and uses the properties of quantum mechanics to describe systems and dynamics of multi-variable problems.
-Some applications involve predicting the flow of liquids, modeling of micro-structure, pattern recognition, solving PDEs associated with mean field game theory, model systems for classification, and creating applications for iOS.
-Other applications involve using combinations of mathematical techniques coupled with musical set theory, including cyclic sets, to produce both tonal and atonal structured compositions.
+Using techniques in artificial intelligence, I build human-like intelligent model systems that try to simulate reality, and use the properties and mathematics of statistical mechanics to describe the systems and dynamics of artificial neural networks.
+Some applications involve predicting human behavior, modeling the flow of liquids and micro-structure, pattern recognition, neural machine translation, and model systems for quantum cognition.
+Other applications involve using combinations of artificial intelligence, musical set theory, cyclic sets, and interval class vectors, to produce both tonal and atonal structured music compositions.

 I have been playing and composing music for violin since 2008.
 I studied both classical and jazz violin with Scott Tixier for four years, between 2010 and 2014.
 I concentrate on composing music with my brain and the brain of the computer.
 Specifically, the computer generates new melodies using methods in machine learning and uses rule sets from the ideas of a Turing machine.
 These methods of composition involve both symbolic and statistical learning.